What big carriers won't tell you about prepaid alternative carriers

 A carrier only has one network and it's the one it also sells to MVNOs.

-If it tells you it has a bigger network footprint it's because is paying another carrier to use its data network in some places.
+If a carrier tells you it has a bigger network footprint that an MVNO that uses its network, it's because it is paying another carrier to use its data network in some places.
 This is more common that you think, and even the U.S. telecom giants that are AT&T and Verizon have agreements with other carriers for places where their networks needs some help.
 If you are in one of these areas, some features of the plan you pay for aren't going to work, and your data speeds may be diminished, but it's still better than a dead spot.
 And cheaper than network expansion.

 This isn't a bad thing.
 Plenty of people travel all over the place and need service to follow them, and roaming agreements between companies help make that happen.
 But for the majority of its network coverage map, the service and data connection is the same as an MVNO that uses its network.